Best for cash back

 Museums On Us is a bit more niche, but it’s also available for Bank of America debit cards and perfect for museum lovers.
 Simply presenting your Bank of America card and a valid photo ID during the first weekend of every month has provided cardholders free admission to over 225 “cultural institutions” for more than 20 years.

 The Unlimited Cash card doesn’t charge an annual fee, so you don’t have to worry about earning enough rewards to maintain your account each year.
-And if you’re considering transferring debt to a Bank of America credit card, the card is a worthwhile option since its (See Terms) intro APR for balance transfers (made within the first 60 days) and purchase is longer than the (See Terms) intro APR offers you’ll find on many competing cards.
-The (See Terms) variable APR afterward is also lower than some competitors’ — the low-end is even below the current average interest rate.
+And if you’re considering transferring debt to a Bank of America credit card, the card is a worthwhile option since its 0 percent intro APR for balance transfers for 18 billing cycles (made within the first 60 days) and purchases is longer than the 12 month intro APR offers you’ll find on many competing cards.
+The 18.24 percent to 28.24 percent variable APR afterward is also lower than some competitors’ — the low-end is even below the current average interest rate.

 Just be aware of the 3 percent (or $10, whichever is greater) balance transfer fee.
 There’s also a 3 percent foreign transaction fee in case you decide to use your card while you travel, which would more than eat through any cash back you’d earn.